ringcentral/ringcentral-api-docs/docs/ai/ringsense4sales.md

 | `Summary`     | List   | A list of JSON objects.
 Each object contains the summary value and related metadata.    |
 | `HighLights`  | List   | A list of JSON objects.
 Each object contains the highlight value and related metadata.  |
 | `NextSteps`   | List   | A list of JSON objects.
 Each object contains the next step value and related metadata.  |

+When processing the insights objects—such as reconstructing conversations using the utterances in the Transcript objects, you can match the speaker ID from a transcript object with the corresponding speaker ID in the `speakerInfo` object.
+This allows you to display the speaker's name (if available) alongside the utterance text.